DaZiYuan/nodebb-plugin-dbsearch-chinese/README.md

-# NodeBB Plugin DB Search
+# NodeBB Plugin DB Search Chinese

 A Plugin that lets users search posts and topics